-Credits from Previous Study at Pacific Adventist University/Pacific Adventist College commence with the new grades but not include units credited to the new course plan.
+Credits from Previous Study at Pacific Adventist University/Pacific Adventist College

 On the advice of a student's academic advisor to the Deputy Vice-Chancellor, credits may be given for specific units in current Pacific Adventist University courses on the basis of study previously undertaken at Pacific Adventist University.
 Credit will only be given for a unit with at least a Pass (50%) level.